lsst-dm/dmtn-056/describing-datasets.rst

 A Dataset is a discrete entity of stored data.

-Datasets are uniquely identified by either a :ref:`URI` or the combination of a :ref:`CollectionTag <Collection>` and a :ref:`DatasetRef`.
+Datasets are uniquely identified by either a :ref:`URI` or the combination of a :ref:`Collection` and a :ref:`DatasetRef`.

 Example: a "calexp" for a single visit and sensor produced by a processing run.